mayurah/Cloud-Deployment/README.md

 - [OpenShift](https://www.openshift.com/pricing/)
 - [Heroku](https://www.heroku.com/pricing)

-> To have a look ot sample deployment, here's the [demo](http://cloud-deploy.0x10.info/learnhub/) link; your task is to download this repository, understand the given java application and deploy it on your choice of cloud provider.
+> To have a look at sample deployment, here's the [demo](http://cloud-deploy.0x10.info/learnhub/) link; your task is to download this repository, understand the given java application and deploy it on your choice of cloud provider.

 Keep shipping!